 In some countries, single women can be denied fertility treatment with donor sperm by fertility clinics, because they continue to believe in the traditional family forms.
 More than half of the customers at Cryos are single mothers to be.
 As a result of that, we have a lot of knowledge about clinics in many different countries, and we would be happy to guide you towards a fertility clinic that can get you the treatment and service you wish for.
 If you need advice on which fertility clinic to choose, please book a call with one of our Customer Care Consultants.

-If your country does not allow single women to receive fertility treatment, you might consider other options, such as travelling abroad (also called fertility tourism).
+If your country does not allow single women to receive IVF or other fertility treatments, you might consider other options, such as travelling abroad (also called fertility tourism).

 2. The well-being of children raised by single mothers

 One of the most common challenges faced by Single Mothers by Choice is concerns regarding the well-being of their children.
 Some people mistakenly assume that children raised by single mothers do not thrive without a father.
 However, research by Susan Golombok, Professor of Family Research and Director of the Centre for Family Research at the University of Cambridge, has shown that this is not the case.
 Children can thrive in all types of families as long as love and acceptance are present.
 The key to a child's well-being is not the presence of a mother and father, but rather the quality of the relationship between the child and its parent(s).